helidon-io/helidon/docs/modules/data-jdbc/imperative.md

 Each bind value must be non-null and use a
 [supported scalar type](declarative.md#supported-scalar-types).
-The imperative API does not bind typed null values.
+The imperative API does not support typed null bindings.
 When an operation needs SQL `NULL`, include `NULL` in the SQL and use a separate statement for that case.

 Bind markers represent values, not SQL structure.
 Select identifiers, operators, and sort directions from values controlled by the application.